Who Is Adam Driver?

 'BlacKkKlansman,' 'The Rise of Skywalker'

 In 2018, Driver starred in Spike Lee's BlacKkKlansman in the Oscar-nominated role of Detective Flip Zimmerman, who goes undercover by joining the Ku Klux Klan.
-A busy 2019 brought roles in the political drama The Report, the zombie comedy The Dead Don't Die and the relationship saga Marriage Story, with Scarlett Johansson.
-At the end of the year Driver was set to return to the dark side of the Force in Star Wars: The Rise of Skywalker.
+A busy 2019 brought roles in the political drama The Report, the zombie comedy The Dead Don't Die and the relationship saga Marriage Story, with Scarlett Johansson, before the actor revisited the dark side of the Force in Star Wars: The Rise of Skywalker.

 Off-screen, Driver is married, and he and his wife Joanne Tucker co-founded Arts in the Armed Forces, a nonprofit that performs theater for military communities.